Systems Thinking in Public Health

 will be able to:

-- differentiate between different types of systems
+- differentiate between different types of system;

-- define and explain the key characteristics of a complex system
+- define and explain the key characteristics of a complex system;

-- describe the importance of systems thinking within public health
+- describe the importance of systems thinking within public health;

-- develop a simple causal loop diagram
+- develop a simple causal loop diagram.

 Instructor